ecemgo/frontend-mentor-challenges/README.md

 ![Sass](https://img.shields.io/badge/-Sass-CC6699?style=for-the-badge&logo=sass&logoColor=white)&nbsp;
 -->

-##### Note: This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License.
-You may use, share, and adapt this work for non-commercial purposes, provided you give appropriate credit.
+##### Note:  These projects are licensed under the Creative Commons Attribution-NonCommercial 4.0 International License.
+You may use, share, and adapt these works for non-commercial purposes, provided you give appropriate credit.
 For more details, visit [Creative Commons Attribution-NonCommercial 4.0 International License](https://creativecommons.org/licenses/by-nc/4.0/).

 <br>